opendatahub-io/distributed-workloads/examples/ray-finetune-llm-deepspeed/README.md

 * Navigate to the `distributed-workloads/examples/ray-finetune-llm-deepspeed` directory and open the `ray-finetune-llm-deepspeed` notebook:
 ![](./docs/07.png)
 * Finally, change the connection parameters for the CodeFlare SDK.
+  Mind the Ray cluster is configured to use NVIDIA GPUs by default.
+  If you use different accelerators, e.g. AMD GPUs, the Ray cluster configuration must be changed accordingly.

 ## Experimentation